Is HostPapa Worth the Money? Beware of HUGE Hidden Fees

 What are the Alternatives?

-For Canadian customers looking to launch their first website or just migrate existing webpages over to a new host, HostingCanada cannot offer HostPapa as a compelling solution.
+For Canadian customers looking to launch their first website or just migrate existing webpages over to a new host, we do not recommend HostPapa as a good solution.
 Their pricing structure does not provide enough value to make up for the fact that their reliability and speed metrics are lower than their competitors.

 SiteGround is our top recommendation for people looking to launch a new website on the cloud.
 As you can see from the metrics below, SiteGround has proven to offer better reliability and faster connection speeds than any of our tests with HostPapa.